syncfusion-content/uwp-docs/uwp/DataGrid/Unbound-Rows.md

 ## Customize the Unbound Row’s behavior

-SfDataGrid allows you to customize the operations like key navigation and UI related interactions by overriding the corresponding renderer associated with the unbound row cell.
+Data Grid allows you to customize the operations like key navigation and UI related interactions by overriding the corresponding renderer associated with the unbound row cell.
 Each renderer have set of virtual methods for handling the behaviors.
 Creating new renderers also supported.
 Below table lists the available cell types for unbound row and its renderers.

 <table>